Welcome to the 2020-2021

 Step Four: Download and complete the Advancing Entry Spreadsheet.

-Step Six: Advance entries to next round of judging on December 2-4, by dropping off at the Northside Activity Center, 7001 Culebra Rd.
-ONLY during Drop-off Hours!!
+Step Six: Advance entries to next round of judging by the published deadline.

 Celebrating All Artists